idaholab/moose/modules/stochastic_tools/doc/content/syntax/Covariance/index.md

 ## Using a Covariance Function

-#### In the GaussianProcessHandler
+#### In the GaussianProcess

-The [GaussianProcessHandler.md] is a class which incorporates the necessary data structures and functions to create, train, and use Gaussian Processes.
+The [GaussianProcess.md] is a class which incorporates the necessary data structures and functions to create, train, and use Gaussian Processes.
 One of the most important members of this handler class is the covariance function:

-!listing stochastic_tools/include/utils/GaussianProcessHandler.h line=CovarianceFunctionBase *
+!listing stochastic_tools/include/utils/GaussianProcess.h line=CovarianceFunctionBase *

-The covariance function can be initialized in the handler by following the examples given in [source description](GaussianProcessHandler.md).
+The covariance function can be initialized in the handler by following the examples given in [source description](GaussianProcess.md).
 Objects like [GaussianProcessTrainer.md] or [GaussianProcess.md] can then access the covariance function through the handler class.